astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 ##### Summary

-Updates the projectFileRenamerConfiguration currently being used with a new value.
+Updates the configuration currently being used with a new value.

 ##### Parameters